This chapter describes how to tune the Oracle JRockit JVM for low latencies.

 The deterministic garbage collector optimizes the compaction for the given pause target and does not use a nursery.
 Further tuning of compaction and nursery size should thus be unnecessary when the deterministic garbage collector is used.

-The dynamic garbage collection mode optimized for short pauses is useful for applications that don’t require quite as short and deterministic pauses as the deterministic garbage collector guarantees.
-This garbage collection mode selects a garbage collection strategy to keep the garbage collection pauses below a given pause target (500 ms by default).
-Compaction will also be adjusted automatically to keep down the pause times caused by compaction.
+The dynamic garbage collection mode optimized for short pauses is useful for applications that don't require quite as short and deterministic pauses as the deterministic garbage collector guarantees.
+This garbage collection mode selects a garbage collection strategy to keep the garbage collection pauses below a given pause target (500 milliseconds by default).
+Compaction is also adjusted automatically to keep down the pause times caused by compaction.

-Be aware that there is a certain trade off between short pauses and application throughput.
-Shorter garbage collection pauses require more overhead in bookkeeping and may cause more fragmentation, which lowers the performance.
-If your application can tolerate pause times longer than 500 ms you can increase the pause target to increase the application’s performance.
+Note that there is a certain trade off between short pauses and application throughput.
+Shorter garbage collection pauses require more overhead in bookkeeping and can cause more fragmentation, which lowers the performance.
+If your application can tolerate pause times longer than 500 milliseconds you can increase the pause target to increase the application's performance.

 The target value is used as a pause time goal and by the dynamic garbage collector to more precisely configure itself to keep pauses near the target value.
-Using this option allows you to specify the pause target to be between 200 ms and 5 seconds.
-If you don’t specify a pause target, the default remains 500 ms.
+Using this option enables you to specify the pause target to be between 200 milliseconds and 5 seconds.
+If you do not specify a pause target, the default remains 500 milliseconds.

 The garbage collection mode for short pauses optimizes the compaction for the given pause target, so further tuning of the compaction should not be necessary.
-The nursery size is adjusted automatically, but for an even performance you may need to tune the nursery size manually.
-In R27.3 and later releases, the nursery size is static for this garbage collection mode and will have to be tuned manually.
+The nursery size is static for this garbage collection mode and has to be tuned manually.

 If you want to use a static garbage collector and still experience minimal pause times, use a concurrent garbage collector.
 Generally, using a generational garbage collector is preferable to using a single-spaced garbage collector since a generational garbage collector gives you better application throughput.